schibsted/jslt/ideas/time.md

 The downside here is:
  * our simple use case now involves two functions,
- * there are five functions, not two,
+ * there are four functions, not three,
  * all use cases involve creating an expensive intermediate object, and
  * times may or may not carry timezone information, which is really presentation information, and not part of the time itself.